paulmmay/blog.paulmay.org/_posts/2013-02-01-everywhere-i-have-ever-lived.md

 In 2006 I moved to a rather grand house on Booterstown Park; my first foray onto the South Side of Dublin.
 My housemates were Karl Podesta, Louise Connolly, and Johnny Callaghan.
 Even though this was a very quiet street in a very quiet area, I really enjoyed living here.
 My room was huge, the garden was great, the kitchen was great, and everybody did their bit to keep the house in working order.
 It was a really pleasant experience all round.
 Not cheap though.

 <img src="http://farm9.staticflickr.com/8224/8435873423_1451725dee_b_d.jpg" alt="Satellite photo of Titania Street, Belfast" class="photo"/>
-In 2007 I quit my wretched job in management consulting and move to Belfast to work at Front (now part of Monotype).
+In 2007 I quit my wretched job in management consulting and moved to Belfast to work at Front (now part of Monotype).
 I lived in a little house on Titania Street off the Cregagh Road, first in the attic room, then in a nicer front-facing room.
 My constantly rotating cast of housemates included Emma, Aasa, Greg, and Mario.
 They were all very nice.

 <img src="http://farm9.staticflickr.com/8463/8435871471_3cb41c70e0_b_d.jpg" alt="Satellite photo of Rossmore Avenue, Belfast" class="photo"/>
-In February of 2009 the constantly changing cast of characters at Titania Street prompted me to relocate across the city to Rossmore Avenue.
+In February of 2009 the constantly changing cast of characters at Titania Street, and a desire to be closer to both work and a swimming pool, prompted me to relocate across the city to Rossmore Avenue.
 My new housemates were Cassie, Breda, Chris, Johann, and for a short time, Emma.

 <img src="http://farm9.staticflickr.com/8075/8436971692_09286e4923_b_d.jpg" alt="Satellite photo of Rossmore Avenue, Belfast" class="photo"/>
 I spent weekdays in Belfast, but came back to Dublin on weekends to stay with Cliona.
 I was frequently to be found at her place on Parnell Street.
 Cliona's flatmates, Beatriz and then Kate, tolerated me beyond the call of duty and reason.

 <img src="http://farm9.staticflickr.com/8502/8435871615_d9a2009481_b_d.jpg" alt="Satellite photo of North Great George's Street, Dublin" class="photo"/>
 In September of 2009 I managed to persuade the folks at Front to let me work from Dublin 2 days a week.
 Me and Cliona rented a really nice basement/garden apartment on North Great George's Street in Dublin.
 This is probably the most fabulous place I will ever live.
 We had a spare bedroom and a huge garden.
 We are able to have parties without bothering a soul.
 We spent a happy year here in the run up to our wedding.